2023 Best Education Schools in Montana

 Education majors at Montana State University - Billings take out an average of $22,984 in student loans while working on their egree.

-Read full report on Education at Montana State University - Billings
+Full Education at Montana State University - Billings Report

 Out of the 5 schools in Montana that were part of this year’s ranking, The University of Montana landed the # 5 spot on the list.
-Located in the city of Missoula, UM is a public school with a fairly large student population.
+Located in the city of Missoula, UM is a public college with a large student population.

 The average amount in student loans that education majors at UM take out is $26,007.